Health – Current Opportunities

 For more information, visit their website at: http://www.gapmedics.com/.

 China California Heart Watch

 The internship will be conducted under the direction of Professor Bob Detrano, MD/PhD of the University of California, Irvine and Professor PC Chow, MD of the Hong Kong Queen Mary’s Hospital.
 Students are required to cover the cost of all travel expenses to/from and within China, including room, board, and food.
-The program requests a tax-free donation of $2100 for the summer program.
-The dates of the summer internship will be July 10, 2014 – July 28, 2014 and to attend, students must arrive in Dali, China by July 9, 2014 to attend the training session between July 10 – July 12.
+The program requests a tax-free donation of $2500 for the winter program.
+The session of the winter externship will be Dec 6, 2015 – Dec 27, 2015.

 For more information and to apply online, visit China California Heart Watch or contact email@example.com.